Simeonone/football-transfers/README.md

 ***

 ## Buying Players
-See the list of **Available Players**, and input any of the initials and press the next arrow
+See the list of **Available Players**, and input any of the initials and press next

 The area that was initially showing *available players* now shows the **Player name** and the *football club* the player is from